-Trekking in Nepal takes the trekkers to the remote and mountainous area where one can have a huge insight into mountain and mountain life of the people.
-Passing through deep forest including flowering rhododendron, crossing suspension bridges, holy chortens and monasteries, tranquil lakes, glaciers and beautiful valleys and landscapes are major highlights of trekking in Nepal.
+Trekking in Nepal takes the trekkers to the remote and mountainous area where one can have a huge insight into the mountain and mountain life of the people.
+Passing through deep forests including flowering rhododendron, crossing suspension bridges, holy chortens and monasteries, tranquil lakes, glaciers, and beautiful valleys and landscapes are major highlights of trekking in Nepal.

 Trekking in Nepal is of two types.
 The first one is Tea House Trekking and the second is Camping Trekking.
-The Tea House Trekking is popular and preferred among the tourists and trekkers at the moment.
-Previously, the Camping Trekking was very popular.
-Camping trekking is such type of trekking that trekkers have to spend the night in the tent in the wilderness and they have to carry all the required equipment by themselves.
+The Tea House Trekking is popular and preferred among tourists and trekkers at the moment.
+Previously, Camping Trekking was very popular.
+Camping trekking is such a type of trekking that trekkers have to spend the night in a tent in the wilderness and they have to carry all the required equipment by themselves.
 But on the contrary, Tea House Trekking is different from Camping trekking in which trekkers have to spend the night at the tea houses or lodges.
-They don’t have to carry any types of equipment except their personal belongings.
-The can have accommodation and food in the restaurants as their wish mentioned in the menu.
+They don’t have to carry any type of equipment except their personal belongings.
+They can have accommodation and food in the restaurants as their wish is mentioned on the menu.
 The food normally costs from USD 5-10.
 That doesn’t include any types of drinks.

 The best time to trekking in Nepal is between March- April, and Sept- November.
-Between March- April, the hill is blanketed with beautiful flowering rhododendron and other various types flowering and non-flowering vegetations.
-And during the time between Sept- November, the temperature is mild and not much snow in the mountain and it is very pleasant to trek in the mountain.
+Between March- April, the hill is blanketed with beautiful flowering rhododendron and other various types of flowering and non-flowering vegetation.
+And during the time between Sept- November, the temperature is mild, and not much snow in the mountain and it is very pleasant to trek in the mountain.

 While trekking in Nepal, one has to work 4/5-8 hours daily.
 The trek always commences after breakfast.
-The trekking is pleasant walk in off the beaten track in the mountain.
-The trekkers are to be with sufficient amount of drinking water and some snacks during the trek.
-If any inconveniences occur during the trek, inform it to the trekking leader.
+The trekking is a pleasant walk off the beaten track in the mountain.
+The trekkers are to be with a sufficient amount of drinking water and some snacks during the trek.
+If any inconveniences occur during the trek, inform the trekking leader.